Current Park Adopters

 Q: Why should I adopt my park?

 A: Above all, park adopters enjoy a sense of pride in championing their parks!
-PARD considers park adopters key stakeholders, and provides opportunities and support for volunteer maintenance and park improvement projects.
-Additionally, park adopters are eligible for exclusive resources provided by APF such as access to our tool warehouse, educational opportunities like our Adopt-A-Park Summit, and park funding opportunities like our ACL Music Festival Grants and Design Services.
+PARD considers park adopters key stakeholders and provides opportunities and support for volunteer maintenance and park improvement projects.
+Additionally, park adopters have access to resources provided by APF such as access to our tool warehouse, educational opportunities like our Parks Summit, and park funding opportunities like our ACL Music Festival Grants and Design Services.

 Q: What kind of commitment is expected?